SEM & FIB: Cross-sections, patterns, TEM lamella sample prep & liftout & elemental information

 TEM lamellas can be prepared using the FIB and lifted out using the easy-lift nanomanipulator.
 Thermo programs called Auto-TEM can autonomously prepare multiple lamellas for liftout.

-The system will be installed the Quorum cryo-holder for investigating soft materials such as bio-materials and polymers.
+The system is installed the Quorum cryo-holder for investigating soft materials such as bio-materials and polymers.
+The cryo-stage running at -140 C will significantly decrease the beam effect on the materials.

 The chamber has electrical feedthroughs to allow for in-situ characterization.
 Several professors have used this platform for their work, including in-situ tensile testing.